We know how important Gen Z is to you and your brand, but what actually makes them different to generations gone by?

-It can be tricky to get your head around Gen Z’s defining characteristics as there is so much contradictory information online, so we decided it was time to dispel some of the most frequent myths and misunderstandings.
-For more insights on Gen Z from the people who know them best, click here for all the info on our upcoming event, YMS19 LDN.
+It can be tricky to get your head around Gen Z’s defining characteristics as there’s so much contradictory information online, so we decided it was time to dispel some of the most frequent misunderstandings.
+For more insights on Gen Z from the people who know them best, be sure to attend our upcoming Youth Marketing Strategy events, YMS22 LDN and YMS22 LA.

 1. Millennials and Gen Z are the same generation

 WRONG!
 We always cringe a bit when we see someone saying that ‘Generation Z’ is just another term for Millennials.
 Actually, Gen Z is the generation AFTER Millennials.
 While Millennials were born between 1985 and 1995, and came of age in the new millennium, Gen Z were born in 1995 or later.

 The two generations have loads of differences due to the fact that they grew up in different times.
 While Millennials reached adulthood expecting the same privileges as their Baby Boomer parents and got a shock when they struggled to find stable careers, Gen Z expect to work hard because they grew up in a recession.
 Growing up in a time of uncertainty has also affected Gen Z’s behaviour and beliefs around money, health and the environment, causing them to be more in touch with their emotional wellbeing and generally more passionate about protecting the planet.